albihasani94/albihasani94.github.io/_posts/2019-12-06-walk-through-devoxx-belgium.md

 <iframe width="480" height="270" src="https://www.youtube-nocookie.com/embed/qKeMB7OoGJk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The "Ask the Architect" series is a favorite of mine.
-Unfortunayely, this one missed Mark Reinhold.
+Unfortunately, this one missed Mark Reinhold.

 Brian Goetz, Stuart Marks, and Ron Pressler answered questions and it's really nice to see where Java is going in hands of these people.